nickyiliwang0000/h/applied-javascript/how-do-callbacks-work.md

-In programming a *callback function* is a function that is used for something that might happen at a later point in time.
-In JavaScript this is most commonly used for events.
+In programming, a *callback function* is a function that is passed as an argument to another function.
+A *callback function* is created in order to be executed at a later point in time.
+In JavaScript, this is most commonly used for events.

 An example of this might be a click event with jQuery.